unpoly/unpoly/design/unpoly2-slides.md

   def index
     if params[:query].nil?
+      # Restore a query from a previous visit.
       query = current_user.last_notes_query
     else
       query = params[:query]

+      # Remember the query for the next visit.
       current_user.update_attribute(:last_notes_query, query)

-      # Earlier responses to /index might now be cached with
+      # Earlier responses might now be cached with the wrong results,
-      # the wrong results, so clear the cache.
+      # so clear the cache for all index URLs.
-      up.cache.clear
+      up.cache.clear('/notes/*')
     end

     @notes = Note.search(query).paginate